Retrospective on Pokémon: The Main Series Games

 In 1996, Game Freak first welcomed gamers to the world of Pokémon as they released both the Red and Blue versions of the game to the Game Boy.
 Within these first two games, there were 150 creatures for trainers to catch and prepare for battle.
 However, that number soon expanded to 151 as Nintendo distributed Mew to lucky owners who attended their special events.
 So, the games offered a strong line-up even in its first generation.

 However, not every owner of the game could catch every pokémon on their own since some creatures were exclusive to their respective version.
 For instance, only owners of the Red version could get the chance to catch Ekans within their game.
 Likewise, the Blue version gave owners the exclusive chance to catch Meowth.
 However, players could trade these creatures between the two versions of the game via a link cable between two Game Boys.
-Thus, collectors either had two own both versions along with two Game Boy or had to get together with friends.
+Thus, collectors either had to own both versions along with two Game Boy or had to get together with friends.

 As the new trainers began their adventures in the Kanto Region, the players met with Professor Oak to pick one of the three starter pokémon, Bulbasaur, Charmander, or Squirtle.
 They also met up with their rival, the grandson of Professor Oak.
 With their first pokémon in hand, these trainers set off into the world to travel the remain from town to town.
 As they journeyed, they challenged eight gym leaders to prove their merits as trainers.
 Finally, successful trainers gained the right to challenge the Elite 4 then their Rival one last time to become the ultimate trainer.
 Throughout their journey, they also learned of the evil intentions of Team Rocket and their genetic experiment, Mewtwo.